Establishing fulfilling relationships can be rewarding and even add years to your life. They may require some effort to maintain, though.

 Being a good friend can help improve your and your friend’s mental and physical well-being.

 Lifting up a friend will also show them that the friendship isn’t one-sided.
-There may be a time where you’re the one needing support, and your good friend will be there to return the favor.
+There may be a time when you’re the one needing support, and your good friend will be there to return the favor.

 It may take about 200 hours of spending time together before you consider someone a close friend.